HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 > - 100 first posts.
 > - 100 DMs.
 > - 100 newsletters,...

-- Embrace the struggle.
-That's where the most impactful lessons come from.
+- **Let your mind expand through the discomfort** - the worst thing you can do is quit when you are feeling growing pains.
 - Avoid the trap of expertise: pause, slow down, and consider whether "the way I've always done it" is really the best way.
 > Work compresses the mind, rest expands the mind.
 > **Attaining the unprecedented demands unprecedented action**.